Wildtrack/Server/README.md

 Screenshot of response from command:
 ![VagrantUp](https://github.com/Wildtrack/Server/blob/master/img/VagrantUp.png)

 Note that Vagrant up takes a LONG TIME.
 Don't CRTL-C, the script is working even if it seems like it's not.
-The script will download the needed vagrant box, install everything that it needs, and pull the image for the Docker buildbox, so especially if it's the first time you've run it, it takes awhile.
+The script will download the needed vagrant box, install everything that it needs, and pull the image for the Docker buildbox, so if it's the first time you've run it, it takes awhile.

 Next run: